krizivan03/NumGuess/README.md

 # NumGuess
-This is a simple IOS App that guesses a number that the user thinks of using Binary Search Algorithm.
+This is a simple IOS App that guesses your number using Binary Search Algorithm.

 ![](numGuessImages/AppLogo.png)
 ![](numGuessImages/ImNumGuess.png)